-- 1.2 The purpose of the Bledlow-cum-Saunderton Neighbourhood Plan (BcS NP) will be to make planning policies that can be used to determine planning applications in the area.
-Its policies will aim to protect the special character of the parish and to encourage development proposals for the benefit of the local community. - 1.3 Neighbourhood plans provide local communities with the chance to shape the future development of their areas.
-Once approved at a referendum, the Neighbourhood Plan becomes a statutory part of the development plan for the area and will carry significant weight in how planning applications are decided. - 1.4 Neighbourhood plans can therefore only contain land use planning policies that can be used for this purpose.
-This often means that there are more important issues of interest to the local community that cannot be addressed in a Neighbourhood Plan if they are not directly related to planning. - 1.5 Although there is considerable scope for the local community to decide on its planning policies, Neighbourhood plans must meet some 'basic conditions'.
-These are: - Is the plan consistent with the national planning policy? - Is the plan consistent with local planning policy? - Does the plan promote the principles of sustainable development? - Has the process of making of the plan met the requirements of the European environmental standards? - 1.6 In addition, BcS PC must be able to show that it has properly consulted local people and other relevant organisations during the process of making its Plan and has followed the 2012 Neighbourhood Planning Regulations. - 1.7 These requirements will be tested by an independent examiner once the Plan is finalised.
+- 1.2 The purpose of the Bledlow-cum-Saunderton Neighbourhood Plan (BcS NP) will be to make planning policies that will be used in determining planning applications in the area.
+Its policies will aim to protect the special character of the parish and to encourage development proposals for the benefit of the local community. - Neighbourhood plans provide local communities with the chance to shape the future development of their areas.
+Once approved at a referendum, and adopted ('made') by WDC, the Neighbourhood Plan becomes a statutory part of the Development Plan for the area and will carry significant weight in how planning applications are decided.
+Neighbourhood plans can therefore only contain land use planning policies that can be used for this purpose.
+This often means that there are more important issues of interest to the local community that cannot be addressed in a Neighbourhood Plan if they are not directly related to planning. - 1.4 Although there is considerable scope for the local community to decide on its planning policies, Neighbourhood plans must meet some 'basic conditions'.
+These are: - Having regard to national policies and advice contained in guidance issued by the Secretary of State it is appropriate to make the plan - The making of the plan contributes to the achievement of sustainable development - The making of the plan is in general conformity with the strategic policies contained in the development plan for the area of the authority - The making of the plan does not breach, and is otherwise compatible with, EU obligations - Prescribed conditions are met in relation to the plan and prescribed matters have been complied with in connection with the proposal for the plan. - 1.5 In addition, BcS PC must be able to show that it has properly consulted local people and other relevant organisations during the process of making its Plan and has followed the 2012 Neighbourhood Planning Regulations. - 1.6 These requirements will be tested by an independent examiner once the Plan is finalised.
 If satisfied, the examiner will recommend to WDC that the plan goes to referendum of the local electorate.
-If a simple majority of the turnout votes for the Plan, then it becomes adopted ('made') as formal planning policy for the area.
+If a simple majority of the turnout votes for the Plan, then it will become made as formal planning policy for the area.